panlm/panlm.github.io/docs/GenAI/build-mcp-server-on-ec2.md

 ```

-- grafana mcp server ([[../../../../git/git-mkdocs/GenAI/grafana-mcp-server|grafana-mcp-server]]) has standalone dockerfile, we could use it directly. clone to folder `mcp-grafana`, and add following to `docker-compose.yaml`
+- grafana mcp server ([[mcp-grafana-prometheus-loki|mcp-grafana-prometheus-loki]]) has standalone dockerfile, we could use it directly. clone to folder `mcp-grafana`, and add following to `docker-compose.yaml`
 ```sh
 git clone https://github.com/grafana/mcp-grafana.git
 ```